-Though the exact dates are not known, it is generally agreed upon that the development of the world’s first web server and the first browser was completed in December of 1990.
-The first web site was put up on 6th August 1991 and the web was opened to users worldwide on 23rd August 1991.
+Though the exact dates are not known, it is generally agreed upon that the development of the web server and the browser – the first web software – was completed at the end of 1990.
+The first web site was put up on 20th December 1990.
+On 6th August 1991, Sir Tim briefly described his WWW project on alt.hypertext newsgroup.

-This was a the major turning point, because even though the Internet had been in existence for almost two decades, it was confined mainly to academic institutions.
+This was a the major turning point, because even though the Internet had been in existence for almost two decades, it was not particularly easy to use and confined mainly to academic institutions.
 The web changed all that by bringing the global network to the layperson.
 The web allowed information to be viewed as a whole – text, images and other multimedia content were now together.

-Much of the code that ran the web was developed on the two computers Sir Tim had in his laboratory.
-These were NeXTcubes from NeXT, Inc., a company founded by Steve Jobs when he resigned from Apple in 1985.
+Most of the code that ran the web was developed on the two NeXTcube computers Tim Berners-Lee had in his laboratory.
+These machines were manufactured by NeXT, Inc., a company founded by Steve Jobs when he resigned from Apple in 1985.
 So in a way, the web was created on Steve Job’s computers!

 The web was initially limited to the NeXTcube at CERN.
-Also, the first browser ran only on the NeXTSTEP operating system.
-A need for a program that could run on other computers came up and the text-only Linemode browser was developed by Nicola Pellow, a math undergraduate, and Robert Cailliau, a colleague of Berners-Lee.
+Additionally, just like the server, the first browser ran only on the NeXTSTEP operating system.
+A need for a program that could run on other computers came up and the text-only Line Mode browser was developed by Nicola Pellow, a math undergraduate, and Robert Cailliau, a colleague of Berners-Lee.
 The program was ported to most of the popular operating systems of that time.

 The two NeXTcubes used by Sir Tim are of historical value and have been preserved by CERN.
 They haven’t been switched on and only kept for display at the facility.
 It is speculated that some of the original code of the web would still be residing on the hard drives of these computers!